 |Website:||The Aggressive Cognitions and Behaviour Research Lab|

-The main focus of research in the Aggressive Cognitions and Behaviour Research (ACBR) Laboratory is on the conceptualization and measurement of cognitions (e.g., attitudes, beliefs, expectancies, etc.) thought to be relevant to sexual and nonsexual violent behaviour, and the role these cognitions may play in violent behaviour.
+The main focus of research in the Aggressive Cognitions and Behaviour Research (ACBR) Laboratory is on the conceptualization and measurement of cognitions (e.g., attitudes) thought to be relevant to violent behaviour, and the role these cognitions may play in violent behaviour.
 Our main goal is to contribute to scientific knowledge about the causes of violence, which is the foundation of effective and efficient assessment and intervention aimed at managing and reducing violence.

 In our research we have most often used cross-sectional, retrospective, and longitudinal non-experimental designs, as well as the occasional randomized experiment.
-Our studies have been conducted in the lab, federal and provincial prisons, forensic psychiatric hospitals, and online.
+Our studies have been conducted online, in the lab, federal and provincial prisons, and forensic psychiatric hospitals.
 Most of our projects have involved collecting data directly from participants (students, people in the community, inmates, or patients), but we also sometimes use archival datasets or conduct meta-analytic reviews of the literature.
 Our work has been funded by grants from the Social Sciences and Humanities Research Council of Canada and awards from Carleton University.

-Some of our current collaborators are Franca Cortoni (Criminology, Université de Montréal), Liam Ennis (University of Alberta), Chantal Hermann (Ontario Ministry of Community Safety and Correctional Services), Tamsin Higgs (Criminology, Université de Montréal), Zoe Hilton (Waypoint Centre for Mental Health Care), John Hunsley (University of Ottawa), Sandy Jung (Grant MacEwan University), and Ian McPhail (University of Saskatchewan).
+Some of our current collaborators are Franca Cortoni (Criminology, Université de Montréal), Liam Ennis (University of Alberta), Chantal Hermann (Ministry of the Solicitor General of Ontario), Tamsin Higgs (Criminology, Université de Montréal), Zoe Hilton (Waypoint Centre for Mental Health Care), Sandy Jung (MacEwan University), and Ian McPhail (University of Saskatchewan).

 For more information about people and projects in the ACBR lab, please see our website: www.carleton.ca/acbrlab